 We know the overdose rate in young people nearly doubled in the years leading up to the pandemic.
 As young adults face more adversity and struggle with their own mental health, it’s likely some will seek street drugs to cope with their lives.

-As fentanyl and other opioids becomes more prevalent in the drugs people are regularly accessing across the nation, continuous education on the dangers of using it has never been more essential.
+As fentanyl and other opioids become more prevalent in the drugs people are regularly accessing across the nation, continuous education on the dangers of using it has never been more essential.

-In Los Angeles alone, there has been a significant increase in fentanyl related overdose deaths, especially amongst young adults.
+In Los Angeles alone, there has been a significant increase in fentanyl-related overdose deaths, especially among young adults.
 Countless news stories are highlighting the burden and dangers of fentanyl in our community.
 We’ve seen a spike in fentanyl overdose deaths in teenagers who unsuspectedly purchased party drugs laced with fentanyl, urging caution to parents to educate their children on this dangerous drug and know the signs of opioid drug use and overdose.

 Fentanyl Addiction Treatment at Clear Recovery Center

-At Clear Recovery Center, we specialize in fentanyl addiction treatment.
+Fentanyl is a synthetic opioid 100 times stronger than morphine and 50 times stronger than heroin.
+Because of this, fentanyl addiction, dependency, and withdrawal require professional intervention to manage.
+At Clear Recovery Center, we specialize in medical detox, drug rehabilitation, and fentanyl addiction treatment.
 If you or a loved one are in need of help regarding the various types of opioids, call us today and speak with one of our dedicated team members.

 The opioid crisis has destroyed families all across the world, but it doesn’t have to be that way.
 Please don’t hesitate to reach out in order to help you begin your recovery journey.